 Figure 3.
 Relationship between FIT and MMT for each sample.
 (A) Scatterplot of MMT and FIT results for each sample.
 Dashed lines show the cutoff for each test.
 Points with a FIT result of 0 are jittered to improve visibility.
 (B) Stripchart of MMT results for samples separated by binary FIT result.

 Figure 4.
+Sensitivities for FIT and MMT for each stage of tumor development with matching specificities.
+The cutoff for FIT was reduced to 7 ng/ml to match the specificity of the MMT.
+Sensitivities were compared using the method proposed by Pepe et al. (* = p<0.05, 1000 bootstrap replicates).

 Tables